ExxML/Discord-Karuta-Botter/README.md

 Note: This script extracts user tokens from Discord accounts using Selenium and Undetected-ChromeDriver.
 To keep your accounts safe, DO NOT share these tokens with anyone else and remember to close the script after use.

 ## Installation
+1. Clone the repository.
-1. Install Python 3.13.
+2. Install Python 3.13.
-2. Initialize a virtual environment and install the required dependencies by running:
+3. Initialize a virtual environment, then install the required dependencies by running:
 ```bash
 pip install -r requirements.txt
 ```